datacute/Tiny4kOLED/README.md

 - Left the display off in the initialization, so that the display could be cleared before being shown.
 - Altered the library to be for a 128x32 display.
 - Added double buffering control code.
-- Exposed all of the SSD1306 features.
+- Exposed all of the SSD1306 features, with example code.
 - Optimised font usage, enabling custom fonts.
 (See [TinyOLED-Fonts](https://github.com/datacute/TinyOLED-Fonts))
 - Optimised code size.
 - Exposed the blink and fade SSD1306 features documented in revision 1.2 of the SSD1306 Specification.